Seteco/Somorrostro/Running-behind-apache.md

 ### HTTPS VirtualHost

-If mod_ssl is enabled and you're hosting at least one domain with an valid TLS certificate, then you can easilly enable SSL.
+If mod_ssl is enabled and you're hosting at least one domain with a valid TLS certificate, then you can easily enable SSL.

 Create a VirtualHost: